A guide to choosing the right plant. Where to grow them and how to prune them.

 The classic way the British public grow clematis is throught a trellis on a wall or fence.
 This of course bares no resemblance to how they grow in their native habitats of South East Europe and the Far East.
 They are found as ground cover or scrambling through other shrubs and trees.

-Now these chaps on the left, I trained up a tripod of canes.
-There are three plants per pot and the canes are 6 footers.
+Now these chaps, I trained up a tripod of canes.
+There are three plants per pot and the canes are 2 metres high.
 Admittedly not very natural but they were used as examples of how to train them.
 These are both group 3 clematis.
+"Madame Julia Correvon" on the left and "Romantika" on the right.
 These are the late summer flowering ones that you cut hard back in spring.
-As each new stem reached it's second pair of leaves I nip out the leading bud.
-The result, two buds from each joint. once these attain the same stage I nip out again.
+As each new stem reached it's second pair of leaves I nipped out the leading bud.
+The result, two buds from each joint.
+Once these attain the same stage I nip out again.
 Do this at least four times as the plants grow.
-You can see the results. flowers all the way up the stem, bundles of growth and virtuallyno visible canes.
+You can see the results.
+Flowers all the way up the stem, bundles of growth and virtually no visible canes.

 Clematis Polish Spirit growing through a Philadelphus.
 The supporting shrub flowers in May June and is followed by the late flowering clematis which belongs to the group 3's.
 This group offers an abundance of flowers late into Autumn.